AskMeAgain/TwoActiveWorldsTestProject/README.md

 By pressing T you enable/disable only HybridRenderer of World1
 By pressing Z you enable/disable only HybridRenderer of World2
 By pressing U you enable/disable both HybridRenderers
+By pressing I you will switch on/off the GPU upload of each HybridRenderer.